Fiumicino: Geography

+Demographics

 Economy

 Fiumicino is home to the largest airport in Italy, the Leonardo da Vinci–Fiumicino Airport, which includes the Fiumicino Aeroporto railway station.
-The city also houses the head offices of Blue Panorama Airlines.

 In addition, Fiumicino has a large fishing center on the Tyrrhenian Sea coast and a sea resort.

 Education

 The Istituto di Istruzione Superiore Leonardo da Vinci is in Fiumicino.

 Transport

-The "Leonardo Da Vinci" International Airport, also known as "Rome–Fiumicino", lies in the north-eastern suburb of the town.
+Leonardo da Vinci-Fiumicino Airport, also known as "Rome–Fiumicino", lies in the north-eastern suburb of the town.
 It is served by the A91 motorway from Rome and by the Roman Suburban Railway line FL1.

 The municipality contains the railway stations of Fiumicino Aeroporto and Parco Leonardo, both on the line FL1.
 Airport station is also served by a non-stop train from/to Roma Termini named the Leonardo Express.

 The other stations within the municipality, Maccarese–Fregene and Torre in Pietra–Palidoro, are on the Rome–Pisa line.
 The branch line from Parco Leonardo to the town's centre, including the stations of Porto, Fiumicino and Fiumicino Porto Canale, was closed in 2000.